Sifrei Kodesh: Halakha

 Jewish law, known in Hebrew as Halakha, was transcribed first in the Mishnah and later in the Talmud, with the differing opinions spread out over sixty three tractates.
 However, later rabbis — namely the Geonim of the Early Middle Ages, the Rishonim of the High and Late Middle Ages, and the Acharonim of modern times — wrote more conclusive works.
 Many of these works are responsa (she'eilot u'teshuvot in Hebrew), printed questions and answers.

 The Geonim, the leaders of Jewry in the Early Middle Ages primarily in Babylonia, were not prolific writers like later generations.
-However, among their few writings is the famed Sheiltot D'Rav Achai written by Rabbi Achai Gaon.
+However, among their few writings is the famed Sheiltot de-Rav Ahai written by Rabbi Achai Gaon.

 The Rishonim, the leading rabbis of the Middle Ages after the Geonim, have left many written Halakhic works, including the Piskei HaRosh of Rabbi Asher ben Yechiel and the Sefer HaHalakhot of Rabbi Yitzchak Alfasi, both of which are often published in the back of the Talmud; and the Arba'ah Turim, also known as the Tur, of Rabbi Yaakov ben Asher, a four volume work written in attempt to organize Jewish law.